Table of Contents

 What are your business goals?
 What about your product do you want to better understand or improve?
-For example, your goals for this quarter might be improving the product's user acquisition, user retention, paying user conversion, etc. Once you've decided on your business goals, think about what data or events you require to help achieve those goals.
+For example, your goals for this quarter might be improving the product's user acquisition, user retention, and paying user conversion.
+Once you've decided on your business goals, think about what data or events you require to help achieve those goals.

 - Do not track everything immediately:

 Track the events that are essential to answering the business goals defined in the previous section.
 With just your key or high priority events to start, your team will have an easier time understanding and utilizing the data in different ways in Amplitude.
-A majority of our customers tell us that the most difficult thing to teach new members is what the event data means and where the product it is triggered, not the Amplitude platform.
-If necessary, you can always add more events later and at any point.
+A majority of our customers tell us that the most difficult thing to teach new users of an organization is not the Amplitude platform and is instead what the event data means and where in the product it is triggered.
+If necessary, you can always at any point add more events later.

 - Understand how users are identified and tracked in Amplitude: